SimonBackx/Slack-PHP-Webhook/README.md

 Easy to use PHP library to post messages in Slack.

 # Setup
-Log in on slack.com with your team.
+Log in at slack.com with your team.
 Go to the page with all your integrations.
 Add a new incoming webhook.

-Select a default channel to post your messages to.
-You can post to different channels if you want, just add it PHP code (see later).
+Select a default channel to post your messages.
 ![Setup1]
 (http://www.cloock.be/uploads/slack1.png)

-Press "Add Incoming WebHook integration"
+Confirm "Add Incoming WebHook integration"
-On top you find your WebHook URL you need to use this library.
+Next, you will find your WebHook URL which you need to use this library.
 Save it somewhere secure.

 ![Setup2]
 (http://www.cloock.be/uploads/slack2.png)

-If you scroll all the way down, you get some options to change your default name, description and icon.
+When you scroll all the way down, you get more options to change your default username, description and icon.
+You can overwrite these in your code.

 # Usage
 ## Simple message